yadav8/Projects/README.md

 ![Quick Sort](pics/quick_sort_60.png)

+> This image shows a quick sort mid-sequence

-Quick sort works by choosing a Pivot element in the array, and moving all elements lesser than the pivot to its left (in an ascending sort), and all elements greater to its right. <br />It then recursively calls Quick sort onto the partitioned left and right arrays - until the entire array is sorted.
+Quick sort works by choosing a Pivot element in the array, and moving all elements lesser than the pivot to its left (in an ascending sort), and all elements greater to its right.
+It then recursively calls Quick sort onto the partitioned left and right arrays - until the entire array is sorted.

-As we partition the array and choose a pivot index, we push a ["pivot", index, _ ] 'frame' into the recorded sequence.
-Then as we compare two elements on either side of the pivot, we push a <br /> ["compare", index1, index2] frame into the sequence.
-Then, if the algorithm decides that they need to be swapped, we push a ["swap", index1, index2] frame.
+As we partition the array and choose a pivot index, we push a `["pivot", <index>,] ` 'frame' into the recorded sequence.
+Then as we compare two elements on either side of the pivot, we push a `["compare", <index1>, <index2>]` frame into the sequence.
+Then, if the algorithm decides that they need to be swapped, we push a `["swap", <index1>, <index2>]` frame.

 The algorithms recognize ahead of time when an element has reached its final position.
-In the case of quick sort - we know that by definition of the algorithm, when a pivot element finishes moving <br /> respective elements to its left and right arrays - then the pivot has reached its final position in the sorted array.
-Thus we push a ["final", index1, _ ] frame to the sequence.
+In the case of quick sort - we know that by definition of the algorithm, when a pivot element finishes moving respective elements to its left and right arrays - then the pivot has reached its final position in the sorted array.
+Thus we push a `["final", <index1>,]` frame to the sequence.

-Our ArrayContainer gets this sequence from the various sort algorithms, and then displays the frames in order, with speed based on a defined FRAMERATE constant.<br /> Thus creating an animation of the sort which just took place.
+Our `ArrayContainer` gets this sequence from the various sort algorithms, and then displays the frames in order, with speed based on a defined FRAMERATE constant.<br><br> Thus creating an animation of the sort which just took place.
-All operations, such as compare, swap and final have their own unique colors to help identify the sorting sequence.
+All operations, such as `compare`, `swap` and `final` have their own unique colors to help identify the sorting sequence.

 ## Future goals